eeditiones/jinks-templates/README.md

 ### Importing XQuery modules

-To make the variables and functions of specific XQuery modules available in your templates, you have to explicitely list those in the configuration using property `modules`.
+To make the variables and functions of specific XQuery modules available in your templates, you have to explicitly list those in the configuration's `modules` entry.
 This is a map in which the key of each entry corresponds to the URI of the module and the value is a map with two properties: `prefix` and `at`, specifying the prefix to use and the location from which the module can be loaded:

 ```xquery
 let $config := map {